-Unemployment Insurance and COVID-19: Overview
+Unemployment Insurance and Pandemic

 For instance, the federal government has allowed states to expand the eligibility of people to qualify for unemployment benefits amid the COVID 19 pandemic.
 Accordingly, employees who are laid off because their employer temporarily shut down the business can file for benefits.
 The same holds true for people who are temporarily under quarantine but expect to go back to work later.